How Application Assignments Are Made

 Type 3 = revision application

 - The IC with primary assignment (in this example CA stands for the National Cancer Institute)

 - The year and any suffix (01 is year 1, A1 indicates the first resubmission, S is used for revision)

 - Any dual assignments are indicated by the additional two-letter code.

 - The review assignment, including the name of the study section/special emphasis panel and the name, address, and telephone number of the scientific review officer (SRO).
 The SRO is now the primary point of contact for the investigator throughout the peer review process.

-If the above information is not available in eRA Commons within two weeks of submission, you should promptly contact the Division of Receipt and Referral (301-435-0715; firstname.lastname@example.org).
+If the above information is not available in eRA Commons within three weeks of submission, you should promptly contact the Division of Receipt and Referral firstname.lastname@example.org.